 Acknowledging gives definition.
 It is recognizing a particular ability and how it was specifically demonstrated.

 Tara, I’ve noticed your strategic thinking in putting together a plan for your department—it’s thorough, organized, and clearly written.
 In this example, Tara is genuinely acknowledged and has the opportunity to observe herself through a particular lens of truth.

 The result: A more accurate self-awareness, which then contributes to her confidence.

-If Tara doesn’t believe in her abilities, this is an obstacle that will hinder her confidence to make insightful decisions that in turn is a roadblock to her future.
+If Tara doesn’t believe in her abilities, this is an obstacle that will hinder her confidence to make insightful decisions that in turn can be a roadblock to her performance.

-Clients trust you to be sincere, authentic, genuine, truthful, and to have their best interest at the forefront.
-Acknowledgement embodies these characteristics, which evokes a capability within clients to genuinely believe in themselves and in their abilities.
+Employees want to trust that you are sincere, authentic, genuine, truthful, and have their best interest at the forefront.
+Acknowledging embodies these characteristics and evokes a capability within clients to genuinely believe in themselves and in their abilities.